JonasGruenwald/newtab/README.md

 I built this for my specific use case of showing different bookmarks based on switchable contexts (work & play).

 To add bookmarks to show in the work context, add them to a folder called `__work__bookmarks`, to show them in the play context, add them to a folder called `__play__bookmarks`.
+You can add a list of pinned tabs for each context that can be restored, to do this, add them to a sub folder `__pinned` under either bookmark directory.

 Current context and notepad contents are persisted in localstorage.